Get Started Free

 For multilingual shows, Maestra can transcribe, translate, and generate subtitles from the same file.

-5/ For offline and privacy-first use
+5/ App dedicated to offline and privacy-first use

 If you need an offline transcription app, Viska processes everything on your phone with no internet required.